vbeakovic/RepData_PeerAssessment1/README.md

 * PA1_template.md - markdown file produced by renderging the Rmd file
 * PA1_template.html - html file produced by rendering the Rmd file

-## Explanation about the Rmd scripts
+## Explanation about the Rmd script

 The script follows the guidelines of the course assignment and answers the following questions: